rust-lang/reference/src/items/extern-crates.md

 The external crate is resolved to a specific `soname` at compile time, and a runtime linkage requirement to that `soname` is passed to the linker for loading at runtime.
-The `soname` is resolved at compile time by scanning the compiler's library path and matching the optional `crateid` provided against the `crateid` attributes that were declared on the external crate when it was compiled.
-If no `crateid` is provided, a default `name` attribute is assumed, equal to the [identifier] given in the `extern crate` declaration.
+The `soname` is resolved at compile time by scanning the compiler's library path and matching the optional `crate_name` provided against the [`crate_name` attributes] that were declared on the external crate when it was compiled.
+If no `crate_name` is provided, a default `name` attribute is assumed, equal to the [identifier] given in the `extern crate` declaration.

 The `self` crate may be imported which creates a binding to the current crate.